Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Massachusetts, our data show that Amherst's latest annual appreciation rate is lower than 80% of the other cities and towns in Massachusetts.
+Relative to Massachusetts, our data show that Amherst's latest annual appreciation rate is higher than 60% of the other cities and towns in Massachusetts.

 One very important thing to keep in mind is that these are average appreciation rates for the town.
 Individual neighborhoods within Amherst differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Amherst - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Amherst real estate investment or home purchase decisions.

 |$233,001 - $350,000||26.2|